nchahare/nchahare.github.io/about.md

     - ~~add whats up with us~~
 - ~~add cv section~~
     - add pdf corner
+- fix two column tables as done for the news

 - collections of images
     - origami
     - photography